yagmurs/unifi-on-azure/README.md

 ## Suggestions
 If you have any comments of suggestions please feel free to [add them](https://github.com/Syndicate-Consulting/unifi-on-azure/issues).

+Please keep in mind that Azure Container Instances are not available in all regions.
+You need to deploy the controller to a supported region.

 ## External Links
 [Jacob Alberty's Docker image for the Unifi Controller.](https://github.com/jacobalberty/unifi-docker)